On a two-phase Serrin-type problem and its numerical computation: Preliminaries on shape and tangential calculus

 Of course, the definition above can be extended to functionals that take several domains as input as well.

 The concept of shape derivative can be applied to shape functionals that take values in a general Banach space too.
-A fairly common example is given by a smoothly varying family of smooth functions $f_t: \om_t\to\RR$ (in many practical applications $f_t$ is the solution to some boundary value problem defined on the perturbed domain $\om_t$).
-Then its shape derivative $f'$ is the function defined by the value
+A fairly common example is given by a smoothly varying family of sufficiently smooth real-valued functions $f_t$ defined on the set $\om_t=({\rm Id} +t h)(\om)$ (in many practical applications $f_t$ is the solution to some boundary value problem defined on the perturbed domain $\om_t$).
+Since each $f_t$ lives in a different domain $\om_t$, the shape derivative $f'$ has to be defined in an indirect way (see \cite{SZ1992}), that is